Brandon Crawford Preview, Player Props: Giants vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have the ninth-ranked team ERA among all league pitching staffs (3.98).
+- The Guardians' 3.98 team ERA ranks ninth across all league pitching staffs.

-- Guardians pitchers combine to allow the eighth-fewest home runs in baseball (158 total, 1.1 per game).
+- The Guardians surrender the seventh-fewest home runs in baseball (159 total, 1.1 per game).

+- Quantrill (2-6) takes the mound for the Guardians in his 16th start of the season.
+He's put together a 5.70 ERA in 79 2/3 innings pitched, with 46 strikeouts.

-- The righty last appeared on Wednesday against the Minnesota Twins, when he went five innings, allowing one earned run while giving up one hit.
+- The right-hander's last appearance was on Friday against the Los Angeles Angels, when he went six scoreless innings while allowing three hits.

-- The 24-year-old has amassed a 3.34 ERA and 9.3 strikeouts per nine innings in 14 games this season, while allowing a batting average of .221 to opposing hitters.
+- In 15 games this season, the 28-year-old has a 5.70 ERA and 5.2 strikeouts per nine innings, while giving up a batting average of .278 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.